jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 "Lighten our darkness, we beseech thee O Lord; we pray: and by thy great mercy defend us from all perils and dangers of this night; for the love of our Saviour.
 Amen"

+I am to speak.

+The room waits.

+Knights look to Barons, who look to Earls, who look to Dukes.
+Everyone waits for their King's words.

 I say, "Our loyal subjects defy their King.
 By God's grace the ancient rights of the Crown, and the laws and customs of this realm will be enforced.
 The north is free.
 The farmers and guilds are devout.
 The faith of the nobles will secure the realm."

 My words do not catch, such is God's Divine message.